If at first you don’t succeed, I was taught by my mother, try and try again.

 But the process of navigating inadmissibility waivers must be carefully handled to ensure your success.

 The evaluation of hardship has always been subjective, even under the old suspension of deportation standard.

 For instance, as the Board of Immigration Appeals long ago stressed, absent a showing of significant or actual potential injury substantially different and more severe than that suffered by the ordinary alien who is deported, an extreme hardship will not be found.

 Not much guidance there.

-Under this approach, only three degrees of hardship exist: ordinary, extreme, and unconscionable.
+Under an extreme hardship formula, only two degrees of hardship exist: ordinary and extreme.

-Although simplistic, this approach made it easy for immigrants to understand how their cases would be evaluated.
+Although simplistic, this approach makes it easy for immigrants to grasp how their cases will be assessed.

 Ordinary hardship, defeat.

 Extreme hardship, victory.